alexch/codelikethis/public/lessons/learn_to_code_with_javascript/input_and_output.md

 * when 20 minutes have elapsed, remove baking sheet from oven
 * when cookies are cool, decorate each cookie

-Evented programs are often a more flexible and high-performance than traditional sequenced programs, but they can be more confusing for humans to write and to read (and to debug!).
+Evented programs are often more flexible and high-performance than traditional sequenced programs, but they can be more confusing for humans to write and to read (and to debug!).

 Also, sequences naturally *end* when they are finished, but evented programs will just keep doing the same things over and over again, as long as the triggers keep happening.